🌿 Amazon Jungle Packing List & Dieta Friendly Travel Guide 🌿

 ✔ Unscented Dr. Bronner’s baby soap (for hand-washing clothing yourself - the center does provide laundry washing every 3 days)

-For ayahuasca ceremonies and Shipibo master plant dietas, light or white clothing is traditionally preferred.
+For ayahuasca ceremonies, light or white clothing is traditionally preferred, but not a must.

 ✔ 1–2 white or light-colored ceremony outfits (loose long sleeve shirt + pants)

-✔ Sarong or lightweight scarf (for sitting on or covering head with)
+✔ Sarong or lightweight scarf (for sitting on or covering body or head with)

 ✔ Headlamp with red-light mode (red light for ceremony calmness)